nixpulvis/nixpulvis.github.io/_projects/freqk_display.md

 ### Main Loop (Overview)

-This is a slightly simplified version of the soon to be completed `loop` function for the Freqk Display.
+This is a slightly simplified version of the `loop` function for the Freqk Display.

 ```c
 void loop() {